faranak-cs/spring-fundamentals/README.md

 ```
  mvn failsafe:integration-test
 ```
+> It will not fail the build if ITs are failed

 5. Verify the results using Failsafe plugin:
 ```
 mvn failsafe:verify
 ```
+> It will fail the build if ITs are failed in the reports

 6. Generate report for code coverage using JaCoCo plugin:
 ```
 mvn jacoco:report